Last updated: May 5, 2023

 During the summer of 2018, Molly completed an internship at Refuge for Women, a nationally recognized, faith-based organization that provides residential recovery for victims of human trafficking and exploitation.

 “Refuge for Women was a completely different experience for me because we were literally walking into the house and each of the women had incredibly hard stories,” Molly said.
 “One of the women was a few months younger than me and was writing about purity and what that means to her.
 It was incredible to just be present as she processed what that meant for her.”

 As Molly journeyed with these women, she realized that she wanted to pursue an M.A. in Marriage and Family Counseling, in addition to the M.A. in Mental Health Counseling, rather than an M.Div. degree.

 In addition to her studies, she is also currently part of the Mentoring Leadership Academy with the Kentucky Counseling Association.
 This small group of leaders chats once per month, connects participants with mentors and requires participants to pursue a meaningful project.
-Molly expects to complete her M.A. in Marriage and Family Counseling degree in 2019 and looks forward to creating space for others to find wholeness through counseling.
+Molly completed her M.A. in Marriage and Family Counseling in 2019 and is creating space for others to find wholeness through her counseling services.